Peterblr/html-to-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+In the project directory, you can install:

 ### `npm install node-sass` or `npm install node-sass@4.14.1`
  if you have NodeJS old version [Open](https://www.npmjs.com/package/node-sass)